Trusted by Global Clients & Partners

 Under President Javier Milei, Argentina is aggressively restructuring its economy to address the major issues.
 Austerity measures have sharply cut public spending, leading to rising social tensions and growing poverty.
 As traditional revenue sources shrink, Argentina urgently needs alternative capital inflows.
 The CBI program presents a mechanism to attract foreign investment directly into national development projects, infrastructure, and job creation, with estimates suggesting it could generate up to $2.5 billion in much-needed revenue.

 Argentina is aligning itself with a growing global trend where countries use investment migration to attract high-net-worth individuals (HNWIs).
-Similar to programs like the U.S. EB-5 (starting from $800,000) or the newly proposed U.S. “Gold Card” visa (offering U.S. residency for a $5 million investment), Argentina’s CBI program may offer a significantly lower entry threshold approximately $200,000 - $500,00, and grants full citizenship rather than just permanent residency.
+Similar to programs like the U.S. EB-5 (starting from $800,000) or the newly proposed U.S. "Gold Card" visa (offering U.S. residency for a $5 million investment), Argentina's CBI program may offer a significantly lower entry threshold of approximately $200,000 to $500,000, and grants full citizenship rather than just permanent residency.
 This positions Argentina as a highly cost-effective alternative, particularly for investors priced out of U.S. or EU options.

-The official Argentina CBI agency - operating under the Ministry of Economy - will coordinate project evaluations, manage certifications, and promote the program globally.
+The official Argentina CBI agency, operating under the Ministry of Economy, will coordinate project evaluations, manage certifications, and promote the program globally.
 Argentina is especially attractive for those seeking not only financial diversification but also geopolitical neutrality, fewer tax burdens, and greater flexibility compared to jurisdictions with heavy tax compliance like the U.S.

 Over the past two decades, Argentina's traditionally open-door immigration policy led to an influx of approximately 1.7 million undocumented migrants, placing growing pressure on public services such as healthcare and education.
 In response, the government has recently introduced stricter immigration measures: